 California Life Sciences Institute The California Life Sciences Institute (CLSI) strives to ensure that the economic and intellectual power of the region’s life sciences industry and its employees remains strong.
 By maintaining focus on entrepreneurship, education and career development programs, CLSI supports the foundations of innovation that have made California home to the world’s most prominent life sciences ecosystem.

 The Money Tree Report The Money Tree Report is a study about Venture Capital Investment in the United States carried out collaboratively by PricewaterhouseCoopers and the National Venture Capital Association based upon data from Thomson Reuters.
-They provide very current regional numbers about capital investment in key industries.
+The report provides very current regional numbers about capital investment in key industries.